Hanukkah Gift Ideas

 Some of the best gifts are experiences, so consider a fun family outing to celebrate Hanukkah.
 It can be as simple as dinner at a favorite restaurant, a trip to the aquarium, or something adventurous like indoor go-carting.

-Time In The Kitchen
+Time in the Kitchen

 Cooking or baking with someone you love is a great way to make lasting memories.
 Find a Jewish recipe book to gift, or create one of your own that includes some of your favorite dishes.
 If the recipient is an avid cook or baker, get them some new cooking utensils or supplies such as a custom engraved apron or personalized dinnerware.